Look Both Ways (2022 film): Plot

 Natalie moves to Los Angeles with Cara and they start building their careers.
 She applies to be an assistant to animator Lucy Galloway.
 After pining for the job, she gets an offer, and forms a strong bond with her colleague Jake.
 They encourage each other to follow their dreams, with him desiring to be a successful movie producer.

 Natalie and Jake develop a strong romantic relationship and consider moving in together.
 That is, until he receives a year-long job producing in Nova Scotia.
 They try long distance, but Natalie finds it is not working for her as Jake is always busy with work.

 When Natalie shows Lucy her portfolio, she is given some very critical notes, saying her work is unoriginal.
 She encourages her to quit to find her voice, so she does.
 Natalie returns home to a friend’s baby shower with Cara, feeling like a failure.
 Then she has a career breakthrough, getting accepted to the South by Southwest film festival in Austin, where her short film is showcased.

 Natalie sees Gabe’s band in a bar, catching up with him after five years.
+He reveals he is married.
+She reminisces on their night together, sharing how she took a pregnancy test after they hooked up, and jokes about how differently their lives would be if it had been positive.

-Later on, she is surprised that Jake has traveled to see her short film, despite risking his job with the movie.
+Later, she is surprised that Jake has traveled to see her short film, despite risking his job with the movie.
 Lucy sees Natalie’s short and encourages her to reconnect when she returns to Los Angeles.

 Both realities converge when each of the couples walk past Natalie’s sorority house, where she took the pregnancy test.
 In both realities, Natalie walks up into the bathroom, looks into the mirror, and reassures herself that things worked out before leaving.